jeffreysorgen/golf-club-sensors/activity.md

     }
   } //v
 ```
+- **We have created code that shows Ready/Resting on the serial monitor and on the nRF Connect app, but also, we got the LED on the device to light up as well!**

 # and now...

 1. Data is being sent from the device to nRF Connect
 2. The device sends Ready/Resting depending on a threshold in the code
 3. Accelerometer value is sent in the form of a **_hex_** (don't know if this matters yet)